humanlogio/.github/profile/README.md

 ## Logs are for humans to read.

-But there's a catch!
-They're a lot easier to process and query if you emit them in structured log form.
+Logs a lot easier to process and query if you emit them in structured log form.
 This in turn makes your logs harder to read for humans. `humanlog` solves this by prettifying your structured logs and making them easier to use!

 ```
 $ humanlog < /var/log/logfile.log